 - apply for a status card

-- call Indigenous and Northern Affairs Canada Public Enquiries and ask for a Temporary Confirmation of Registration Document until your status card arrives
+- call Indigenous and Northern Affairs Canada Public Enquiries and ask for a Temporary Confirmation of Registration Document until you receive your status card